 It’s normal to feel lost before you even start the developer’s journey; however, with this guide, we’ve been able to simplify your thousand miles journey into the simplest form.
 It is now your turn to take this recommendation into real-life play, equipping yourself with the right expertise and experience to eventually land your dream job.

 If you’re looking to take your career to the next level, and need help with the prep, join Interview Kickstart.
-We offer a one-of-its-kind Back-end Engineering Interview Masterclass, which is tailored to help back-end engineers prepare for the toughest interviews at FAANG and other Tier-1 tech companies.
+We offer a one-of-its-kind Back-end Engineering Interview Course, which is tailored to help back-end engineers prepare for the toughest interviews at FAANG and other Tier-1 tech companies.

 Want to learn more?
 Sign up for our FREE webinar on How to Nail Your Next Tech Interview.